 - Your enrollment is below full-time at University of Hawaiʻi at Mānoa (12 applicable credits toward your degree for undergraduates, 8 credits for graduates, 12 or more credits for professional students)

-- Verification information changes your expected family contribution (EFC)
+- Verification information changes your Expected Family Contribution (EFC) or Student Aid Index (SAI)

 - Enrollment in a course that does not charge tuition and/or fees